Last Updated on

 That said, fluorocarbon has a wide assortment of advantages to monofilament.
 First, it’s more optically dense, which means it doesn’t reflect light as much as mono.
 As a result, you have a line that is virtually invisible in the water.

 Another bonus of fluorocarbon line is the fact that it offers much better abrasion resistance compared to monofilament.
-The line is more dense and sturdy, so you can fish heavier cover and have an easier time hiding the line when you do.
+The fishing line is more dense and sturdy, so you can fish heavy cover and have an easier time hiding it when you do.

 When to use it

-I recommend using a fluorocarbon leader in almost all situations.
+I recommend using a fluorocarbon leader in almost all situations, especially in clear water.
 You don’t need to spool your entire reel full of expensive fluorocarbon line that may never even leave the reel.
 You’ll want to fill your reel almost entirely with monofilament and then tie off a few yards of fluoro at the end for the reduced visibility and increased strength.

-The granddaddy of all fishing lines is the braided line.
+The granddaddy of all fishing lines is braided lines.
 Here we strands of line woven together to a taut and small diameter.
-The end result is a strong line with no flexibility at all.
+The end result is a strong fishing line with no flexibility at all.
 These lines are highly abrasion-resistant, and they do not break no matter what you do.

-The good news is, these lines will maintain their shape even after being spooled on the reel for a while.
+The good news is, braided lines will maintain their shape even after being spooled on the reel for a while.
 The main downside, as you likely could’ve guessed, is the price.